TheDigitalCatOnline/blog_source/pelican/content/digging-up-django-class-based-views-1.markdown

 A Django view is a piece of code that processes an HTTP request and returns an HTTP response.
 Oh yes, nothing more, nothing less.
 A Python class is the implementation of the Object-Oriented concept of class in the Python language.

 So a view just need to be a [callable](http://docs.python.org/2/library/functions.html#callable), and this includes functions and classes.
 Thus, to understand the advantages of class-based views over function-based views we shall discuss the merits of classes over functions.
-This latter sentence could be the title of a 10 volumes book on programming (followed by another 10 volumes book titled "Merits of functions over classes"), so I am just going to scratch the surface of the matter.
+The latter sentence could be the title of a 10 volumes book on programming (followed by another 10 volumes book titled "Merits of functions over classes"), so I am just going to scratch the surface of the matter.

 ## Starting off with Python classes